SRay-2020/MP3--Novel_Writing_APP/README.md

 #### **Code tests -**

 The CSS code was passed through W3C CSS Validator and final version contained no errors.
-It was also passed through AutoPrefixer Online to parse CSS and add vendor prefixes to ensure vaidity.
+It was also passed through AutoPrefixer Online to parse CSS and add vendor prefixes to ensure validity.

 <img src="static/img/mp3cssvalidation.png">